-Amazon Web Services (AWS) automatically provides data, such as Amazon CloudWatch metrics and volume status checks to help monitor EBS volumes
+Amazon Web Services (AWS) support EBS monitoring by automatically providing data, such as Amazon CloudWatch metrics and volume status checks to help monitor EBS volumes

 - CloudWatch metrics are statistical data that you can use to view, analyze, and set alarms on the operational behavior of the EBS volumes